3-Season Vs 4-Season Tents: Which Is Best For You?

 Lacks Ventilation: Four-season tents are made from stronger, thicker, more durable fabric with few to no mesh panels.
 The thicker fabric and lack of mesh openings in combination with the rainfly and vestibule reduce ventilation to keep fridged winds outside and promote a warm, dry interior.
 This lack of breathability can make use of the tent outside winter weather uncomfortably warm and stuffy.

 Waterproof: Four-season tents like 3-season are designed to be waterproof.
-Waterproof materials, a sealed sometime bath tub-like base, protected seams, covered zippers, and a rainfly that extends to the ground function to keep snow and water out.
+Waterproof materials, a sealed bathtub-like base, protected seams, covered zippers, and a rainfly that extends to the ground function to keep snow and water out.

 Bold Colors: Many manufacturers design 4-season tents in bright, bold colors so these winter tents can be easily located by campers in storms or by rescuers in times of emergency.